IngmarBitter/defenders/md/Salvation/Baptism.md

 * *baptism-completes-faith:* same as the prior passage, baptism is humbling and not something to boast about.
 Hence it can be considered not-works like the other things that *faith-alone* requires for salvation. *... as in prior passage, acceptable interpretation, but less straight forward than the obedient-faith view.*

-#### Hebrews 11.6: impossible to please God without faith
+#### Hebrews 11:6: impossible to please God without faith

 !!!
-    5  ​And without faith it is impossible to please God, for he who comes to God must believe that He exists and that He is a rewarder of those who diligently seek Him.
+    ​And without faith it is impossible to please God, for he who comes to God must believe that He exists and that He is a rewarder of those who diligently seek Him.

 * *obedient-faith:* Being baptized is something we do to please God.
 According to this verse that is not possible to do until after we are saved.

 * *baptism-completes-faith:* Having faith here does not mean saving faith, just faith in God's existence.  *...
 Why would belief in mere existence make me want to please?
-I am also believing Satan exists, that does not make me want to please him.
-Only because I trust that Jesus is my Lord and Savior do I want to please him.
+I also believe Satan exists; that does not make me want to please him.
+Only because I trust that Jesus is my Lord and Savior do I want to please Him.
 That started when I committed to having obedient faith.*

 #### Conclusion of Emphasis on Faith